JBEI/edd/docs/Configuration.md

 as well as several configuration files for Docker itself.
 See comments within each file for a detailed description of some of the options.

-1. __Docker-compose environment variables__: provide basic controls for loading EDD's database from an existing dump, or for controlling TLS and Docker configuration for controlling remote EDD deployments.
-2. __Docker configuration files__
+* __Docker configuration files__
   These files configure EDD's docker containers and enable you to launch EDD and most of its dependencies with a single command.
     * `secrets.env`: Stores passwords and URL's for the various services EDD has to connect to, and makes them accessible to EDD's Docker containers.
 Make sure to control access to this file!
-The file will potentially contain secrets for external services, and should be protected like any other password file.
+It is meant to contain secrets for external services, and should be protected as any other password file.
 The repository excludes this file, but includes a `secrets.env-example` to use as a template.
     * `docker-compose.yml`: Configures EDD's docker containers as run by Docker-compose.
 This is set up by default in a working configuration, but you may want to change container